-First and foremost, a phishing email needs to be convincing enough to trick its victim(s).
-Unfortunately, many phishing attempts have grown more elaborate and attentive-to-detail, so you need to pay closer attention to spot the discrepancies between a phishing email and a legitimate one.
-This is where checking any URLs in the message come in.
+A phishing email needs to be convincing.
+Over time, phishing attempts have grown more elaborate and detailed, so you really need to pay attention to spot them.
+First, check any URLs in the message.

-Quikteks can help you keep your systems clear of similar threats through our preventative monitoring services and educational resources.
+Quikteks Tech Support can arm you against similar threats through our preventative monitoring services and educational resources.
 Call us at (973) 882-4644 to learn more.